Strawberry Oatmeal Bars (Thick, Chewy, 5 Ingredients)

 Storage instructions

 To store: Strawberry bars should be stored in the refrigerator in an airtight container for up to one week.
+I actually prefer them chilled because the bars become even firmer and chewier after a few hours in the fridge.

 To freeze: Freeze the bars in a freezer-safe container (or in individual containers for meal prep) and freeze them for up to 6 months.
 Let the bars thaw overnight in the fridge.

-More recipes using oats
+More oatmeal bar recipes

 Strawberry Oatmeal Bars